Is ADHD Caused By Nutrient Deficiencies?

 The observed associations between concentration levels of the elements Mg, Fe, Zn, Cu and Se and ADHD symptoms are contradictory.
 This is partly due to the heterogeneity and complexity of the disorder.

-Now, if you’re familiar with my work at all you'll know that I'm working towards a time when the very first thing to be considered when a child starts to struggle with mood, learning or behavior is whether the building blocks their body needs to function are present.
+Now, if you’re familiar with my work at all you'll know that I'm working towards a time when the very first thing to be considered when a child starts to struggle with mood, learning or behavior is whether or not they have the nutritional building blocks they need to function.
+So let's go a bit deeper.

-Magnesium, Iron, Zinc, Copper and Selenium (the ones looked at in this study) contribute to a whole host of functions including:
+Magnesium, Iron, Zinc, Copper, and Selenium contribute to a whole host of functions including:

-Breakdown in any one of those functions can affect mood, behavior and ability to learn and focus, so adding these nutrients could improve function and ease ADHD symptoms in some kids.
+Breakdown in any one of those functions can affect mood, behavior, and ability to learn and focus, but according to these reviewers adding these nutrients didn't always improve function and ease ADHD symptoms in kids.

 They tried taking out gluten.
 It didn't help.